ireland/eircodes/README.md

-A collection of eircode relatyed reference data and information
+A collection of eircode related information and data

 For more information see:
 * https://www.eircode.ie/